Wednesday, 24 July 2019

 Raptordramon

 One of the new Adult-level Digimon introduced in Pendulum X and an alternate Adult-level for both Agumon-X and Dorumon is Raptordramon here.
 It's a pretty simple design, just a yellow dinosaur-dragon with a bunch of metal armour, some of which form wings, but I kind of like it?
 It feels like a pretty far departure from the aesthetic of Digimon when we take a look back through the older designs and the 'grungier' design of the cyborgs, but I actually kind of like Raptordramon a fair bit.
 Raptordramon is actually a lot fiercer than your regular Adult-level Digimon, but his strength ends up being focused and restrained by that armour, which in turn gives it the power of flight and higher durability or something.
 It's a pretty neat-looking robot dinosaur, for sure.
-I don't have much in lieu of opinions for this one.
+It's pretty.

 Grademon